Updated

 Our lawyers work with a network of caring doctors, chiropractors and therapists willing to provide medical treatment to our clients on a medical lien basis in California.
 That means that you owe them nothing for medical expenses – even for serious injuries – unless and until you settle or win your personal injury lawsuit.

-But however you find your medical professionals, we will work closely with them to make sure your injuries are properly documented.
-This will help avoid delays and make sure you are fully and quickly compensated for ALL your losses.
+However you find your medical professionals, we will work closely with them to make sure your injuries are properly documented.
+This will help

 6. Frequently asked questions